-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Dan Zignego, in conformance with the Wisconsin Open Meeting Law. - 2.
-A roll call was conducted.
-A sign-in sheet was circulated.
-A quorum was present. - 3.
-The committee reviewed the current roster.
+- 1. The meeting was called to order at 10:07 a.m. by Co-Chair Brett Large, in conformity with the Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was distributed. - 3.
+The committee reviewed its current roster.
+A quorum was present.
+The vacancy on the Employer side is being held for a representative of Associated Builders & Contractor.